 Way back when, this old Ford AA truck came to final rest here in what I called Oblivion Hollow because of an accident to the back end that twisted the frame.
 It sits up over the hill from the rest of the junkyard, out in the back, with the next generation of rounded off cars from the 1940s as junkyard neighbors.
 There are probably more rabbits and deer around than humans back here most of the time.
 Being nearly one hundred years old, there won’t be many calls for parts from this rusty old truck anymore.
 This Jed Clampett throw-back has already far outlived its peers, so it is literally out to pasture forevermore.

 This was a very large junkyard full of interesting things to see like this truck.
 I made a lot of pictures around this section of the place over the course of four days, but on this morning I had to wait until a brief rain went through.
 Quiet and still, there was only the non-sound of time and rust at work which always goes far slower than we humans can detect.
 Once in a while, a single rabbit would kick out of the high grass and that’s all the traffic there usually is back in Oblivion Hollow.

 If a vertical version of this truck suits you more, see Waylaid In The Weeds #13980.
 And if Chevrolet trucks are more your thing, as well as seeing a bigger view of this junkyard on the prairie, have a look at these old five-window Chevys lined up in The Last Drive-In #14158.

 Location: rural Kandiyohi County, Minnesota.
-Picture and text © Andrew Dierks
+Picture and story © Andrew Dierks